SalesforceCommerceCloud/raml-toolkit/README.md

   NEW   The new API spec file (ruleset / diff-only mode) or configuration (directory mode)

 OPTIONS
+  -f, --format=(json|text)                        Format of the output.
+Defaults to JSON if --out-file is specified,
+                                                  otherwise text.

   -o, --out-file=out-file                         File to store the computed difference

   -r, --ruleset=ruleset                           [default:@commerce-apps/raml-toolkit/resources/diff/rules/defaultRules